rodriada000/SessionMapSwitcher/README.md

 4. Set the `Path To Session` by clicking the `...` button or pasting the path and pressing `Enter` key. **The path should be the top level folder of the game directory e.g. `C:\Program Files (x86)\Steam\steamapps\common\Session`.** ![](https://github.com/rodriada000/SessionMapSwitcher/blob/master/docs/images/app_after_path_select.png?raw=true "Set Session Path")
 5. Click `Unpack Game` or `Start Session` and you will be prompted to download the required files to unpack. ![](https://github.com/rodriada000/SessionMapSwitcher/blob/master/docs/images/app_pack_detected.png?raw=true "Game Not Unpacked Detected Screen")
 > Note: If the program is not running as Administrator then it will ask you to restart the program as administrator first to ensure the unpacking process completes succesfully.

+> Note: The download can fail sometimes because the file host is not good.
+Retry a couple of times if the download fails until it succeeds.
 6. Let the unpacking process run.
 It can take anywhere from 5-10 minutes depending on download speeds and your computer speed.
 You should see a CMD window open while the process is happening.
 7. Map Switcher will output the status of the unpacking process so you know when it is complete.
 After that you can play custom maps and replace textures.
+> Note: The unpacking process can fail to run the downloaded .bat file if your PC security settings are set too high.

 ### Adding Custom Maps to Play